carpentries-incubator/lc-litsearchr/_episodes/04-create-a-working-directory.md

 ---
-title: "Getting Set Up: Working Directory"
+title: "Create a Working Directory"
-teaching:
+teaching: 10
-exercises: 0
+exercises: 20
 questions:
 - "How to create a working directory?"
 - "How to load files in R?"